 office: (206) 685-4196

-Oceanic primary production, carried out predominantly by unicellular phytoplankton, generates one of the largest reservoirs of carbon on Earth.
-About half of this fixed carbon is subsequently degraded by heterotrophic bacteria, a transfer that accounts for the largest flux of carbon through the ocean.
-The chemical makeup of this carbon pool is inherently complex, a product of the diversity of the hundreds of thousands of different planktonic organisms that make up seawater communities.
-Thus, compounds important in this trophic link are poorly known.
+Oceanic primary production, carried out predominantly by unicellular phytoplankton, generates one of the largest reservoirs of organic carbon on Earth.
+About half of this fixed carbon is degraded by heterotrophic bacteria within minutes to weeks, a transfer that accounts for the largest flux of carbon through the ocean.
+Yet, the diversity of organic molecules and interacting organisms present in seawater has hindered detection of specific relationships that mediate this large flux of energy and matter.

-To explore metabolite exchange in bacterial-phytoplankton interactions, our lab has employed a model microbial system approach where we co-culture marine bacteria and diatoms together and use gene expression and metabolite analyses to assay for compounds passed between them (see Amin et al., 2015 & Durham et al., 2015).
-So far, we have detected exchange of sulfonated substrates and auxin-like signaling molecules between bacteria and diatoms.
-Genes for biosynthesis and degradation of these organic compounds have limited distribution among bacterioplankton, suggesting that these sulfonated substrates and signaling molecules underlie targeted interactions between mutualistic bacteria and diatoms.
+To explore metabolite exchange in bacterial-phytoplankton interactions, I have employed model microbial system approaches where I co-culture marine bacteria and diatoms together and use gene expression and metabolite analyses to assay for compounds passed between them.
+Through these approaches, I have detected exchange of novel organosulfur molecules (sulfonates) between diatoms and bacteria.
+Genes for biosynthesis and degradation of these organic sulfur compounds have limited distribution among phytoplankton and bacterioplankton, respectively, suggesting that sulfonated substrates underlie targeted microbial interactions.

 Amin SA, Hmelo LR, van Tol HM, Durham BP, Carlson LT, Heal KR, Morales RL, Berthiaume CT, Parker MS, Djunaedi B, Ingalls AE, Parsek MR, Moran MA, Armburst EV.
 2015.
 Interaction and signalling between a cosmopolitan phytoplankton and associated bacteria.
 Nature 522:98-101.